-Seniors with five chronic conditions are especially vulnerable to ending up in the hospital due to exposure to the coronavirus, according to new data from the federal Centers for Medicare & Medicaid Services.
+Seniors with 13 chronic conditions are especially vulnerable to ending up hospitalized for COVID-19, according to newly updated data from the federal Centers for Medicare & Medicaid Services (CMS).

-CMS says more than 325,000 Original Medicare beneficiaries were diagnosed with COVID-19, the disease caused by the coronavirus, between the start of the year and May 16.
-Of those beneficiaries, 111,000 were hospitalized during that period.
+CMS says that more than 4.5 million Medicare beneficiaries were diagnosed with COVID-19, the disease caused by the coronavirus, between the start of 2020 and June 19, 2021.
+Of those beneficiaries, more than 1.2 million were hospitalized as inpatients with a COVID-19 diagnosis during that period.

-The CMS data reveals that five chronic conditions were most commonly found among the Original Medicare beneficiaries who had been hospitalized:
+The data reveals that 13 chronic conditions are most common among the Medicare beneficiaries who have been hospitalized:

 - Diabetes: 50%

-Of the beneficiaries who were hospitalized, 28% died in the hospital and 27% were discharged to their homes.
-The others moved from the hospital to skilled nursing facilities (21%) or other health care settings, CMS says.
+Of the Medicare beneficiaries who were hospitalized with COVID-19, 17% died and 37% were discharged to their homes.
+The others moved from the hospital to skilled nursing facilities (18%), home health care (17%), hospice (5%) or another health care facility (3%), CMS says.

-Half of the hospital stays lasted for fewer than eight days, while 9% percent of the stays were at least 21 days.
+About half of the hospital stays (53%) lasted for fewer than eight days, while 11% percent of the stays were at least 21 days.

-Virus afflicts people of color, the elderly and the poor
+People of color, the elderly and the poor are more often affected

 CMS says COVID-19 hospitalization rates are especially high for:

-By comparison with that last group, the rate for beneficiaries enrolled only in Medicare is 112 hospitalizations per 100,000 people.
+By comparison, the overall rate for all Medicare-only beneficiaries was 1,576 hospitalizations per 100,000 people.

 Regardless of your race, ethnicity, age or financial standing, there are steps you can take to reduce your risk of contracting the coronavirus.